Winter Concrete Construction

 We often get questions about winter construction and more specifically whether or not concrete construction can occur in the winter months.
 Although not ideal, it is very normal for concrete construction to occur during the winter months.

-Last winter we were in the process of building a 36,000 sq. ft. commercial building for a client.
+We just broke ground on an addition for a commercial car dealership building and it’s already been snowing.
+Last winter we built a 36,000 sq. ft. commercial building in the dead of winter.
 As you can see in the photos we we’re right in the middle of pouring concrete footings for the building in the dead of winter.

 Winter concrete construction is certainly more complicated for several reasons.